 The Aranet4 Home does one thing better than any other consumer device: it measures CO2 with lab-grade accuracy.
 Adopted by thousands of schools, offices, and hospitals worldwide during and after the pandemic, the Aranet4 became the reference standard for indoor ventilation monitoring.
-At $249, it is not cheap for a single-parameter monitor, but the NDIR sensor accuracy and 2+ year battery life make it the most trusted CO2 device you can buy.
+At $189, it offers excellent value for a lab-grade CO2 monitor, and the NDIR sensor accuracy and 2+ year battery life make it the most trusted CO2 device you can buy.

 Design & Build